petershin/liferay-learn/docs/analytics-cloud/latest/en/getting-started/syncing-sites-and-contacts.md

    ![Select the Minimum Site and add it to your Liferay instance.](./syncing-sites-and-contacts/images/01.png)

-Now add a few sample users for Analytics Cloud to track.
+Now let's add a few sample users for Analytics Cloud to track.

 1. In your Liferay instance, open the Global Menu (![Global Menu](../images/icon-applications-menu.png)).
 Navigate to _Control Panel_ &rarr; _System_ &rarr; _Server Administration_.
 Click on the _Script_ tab.